JacobG321/DNS-Records-Explained/dns-records-explained.md

 ## Conclusion

-Understanding the basics of domain names, DNS, and DNS records is critical for managing your website and ensuring it's accessible on the internet.
+Understanding the basics of domain names, DNS, and DNS records is critical for managing your website and ensuring it is accessible on the internet.
 DNS records play a vital role in directing traffic to the correct locations, and incorrect or missing records can cause your site to be inaccessible or email to fail.
 By understanding what each type of record does and how to manage them, you can ensure your site is running smoothly and efficiently.

 While DNS records may seem complicated at first, with a bit of practice and familiarity, they become easier to manage.
 Always remember to check your DNS records if you're experiencing issues with your site or email delivery.
 It's also important to note that changes to DNS records can take up to 48 hours to propagate across the internet due to caching, so don't be alarmed if changes don't take effect immediately.